apwheele/dvtrends/README.md

  - [NCVS Concatenated file, 1992-2022](https://www.icpsr.umich.edu/web/ICPSR/studies/38604)
  - [Jacob Kaplan's Concatenated NIBRS Files, 1991-2022](https://www.openicpsr.org/openicpsr/project/118281/version/V9/view)
+ - LEOKA data on reported population served estimates for PDs, see the readme in the `./data/PopEstimates` folder for details.

 For the NCVS, I downloaded the R data files.
 For NIBRS, I downloaded the R data files individually into `/data/NIBRS`.
 After this was done and files were all unzipped, running `tree /f` the data directory looks as follows: